Every time you travel for longer distances in Norway, you get to experience great nature.

 Bergensbanen isn’t the only train ride in Norway where nature is an attraction by itself.
 Nordlandsbanen (The Nordland Railway), which extends from Trondheim to Bodø, isn’t just the longest of its kind in Norway, it is also one of few train rides in the world that lets you cross the polar circle.

-Just like Bergensbanen, Nordlandsbanen treats you to several great views of Norwegian nature in quick succession when you travel from the forested areas and inland villages in Trøndelag via coastal areas and highlands into the wild, northern nature of Northern Norway in and around the polar circle.
+Just like Bergensbanen, Nordlandsbanen treats you to several great views of Norwegian nature in quick succession when you travel from the forested areas and inland villages in Trøndelag via coastal areas and highlands into the wild, northern nature of Northern Norway above the Arctic Circle.

 The first part of Nordlandsbanen has been open since 1881 and has captivated travellers ever since.
 It has even had its own TV show as well, which was seen by more than one million Norwegians.